finsberg/simber-workshop-2022/README.md

 ### Installing python

 Before installing any packages you need to make sure that you have python installed.
 You can get a python installer from [python.org/downloads](https://www.python.org/downloads/).
-You can also install python using a packacke manager.
+You can also install python using a package manager.
 For example `apt` on Debian, `brew` on Mac and `chocolatey` on Windows.
 On Windows you can also install python through Microsoft store.

 Make sure to check off the tick box where it says "Add python to PATH".
 That way python will accessible from the command line